-We are seeking comments on only the four issues discussed below, which were the focus of our recent revisions.
-The discussion highlights key public comments that we received on the first round of revisions as well as the Agency’s responses for addressing them in the guidance.
+We requested comments on only the four issues discussed below, which were the focus of our recent revisions.
+The discussion highlights key public comments that we received on the first round of revisions as well as the Agency's responses for addressing them in the guidance.
 Refer to the document Comment-Response Document of Public Comments on Waste Analysis Plan (WAP) Guidance, April 10, 2014, for a full summary of comments and responses.

 Issues for Comment